mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 {{< img src="zestful-screenshot.png" alt="Screenshot of Zestful website" hasBorder="True" maxWidth="550px" caption="Zestful is a SaaS for parsing recipe ingredients." >}}

 Zestful launched in mid-2018 as my first attempt at a software-as-a-service (SaaS) business.
-It allows food apps to understand the structure of recipe ingredients.
+It allows food apps to recognize the structure of recipe ingredients.
 Given an ingredient like `"2 1/2 tablespoons finely chopped parsley"`, Zestful infers that `2.5` is the quantity, `tablespoons` is the unit of measure, `parsley` is the product, and `finely chopped` is a preparation step.

-After earning a big fat zero last year, Zestful finally brought in some revenue in 2019.
+After earning [a big fat zero](/solo-developer-year-1/#zestfulhttpszestfuldatacom) last year, Zestful finally brought in some revenue in 2019.
 XX% of its revenue came from [a single enterprise sale](/retrospectives/2020/01/#zestfulhttpszestfuldatacom).
-That sale also represented XX% of my revenue for the year across all my businesses.
+That sale also represented XX% of total revenue across all my businesses.

 | Income/Expense   | Amount    |
 |------------------|-----------|